rspamd/rspamd.com/doc/modules/external_services.md

 ## oletools specific details

 Oletools is a great python module for scanning and analyzing office documents with macros.
-Typically a macro-virus uses an auto-exec function to be loaded when the document is opened next to functions for executing code in a shell or save files to the system. oletools classifies bad functions in AutoExec and Suspiciuos.
-In the default mode the oletools module will set the result when at least one AutoExec and one Suspiciuos function is used.
+Typically a macro-virus uses an auto-exec function to be loaded when the document is opened next to functions for executing code in a shell or save files to the system. oletools classifies bad functions in AutoExec and Suspicious.
+In the default mode the oletools module will set the result when at least one AutoExec and one Suspicious function is used.

 Please take in mind oletools is not an antivirus scanner.
 It just analyzes a macro.
-There are also legit office files with AutoExec and Suspiciuos functions.
+There are also legit office files with AutoExec and Suspicious functions.
 Also we have seen some macro viruses not using AutoExec functions.
 If you want a more detailed control over the oletools modules behavior, have a look to the extended mode below.
 Maybe you also want to have a look to the olevba documentation: [https://github.com/decalage2/oletools/wiki/olevba](https://github.com/decalage2/oletools/wiki/olevba)

 The oletools default behavior is useful if you don't want to block all office files with macros, but files with macros using functions often seen in macro viruses.